paldhous/ucsc/2018/visual-journalism/md/interactive-charts-r.md

 # From R to interactive charts and maps

-Nowadays, it is possible to make online, interactive charts and maps directly from R/RStudio.
-This is possible thanks to a group of R packages collectively known as [**htmlwidgets**](http://www.htmlwidgets.org/).
+It is possible to make online, interactive charts and maps directly from R/RStudio, thanks to a group of R packages collectively known as [**htmlwidgets**](http://www.htmlwidgets.org/).

 These packages take instructions in R code, and write the JavaScript and HTML necessary to make charts using popular JavaScript visualization libraries.
 They also allow you to easily export the charts that you create in R as responsively designed web pages, which can be embedded in other projects through simple [**iframes**](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).